Syllabus

 Books, Supplies, & Technology

 This course does require your purchase or acquisition of some software and technology.
-However, if you live off campus and will not have access to the gear room to check-out microphones or digital recorders, I highly recommend downloading a pro audio recording app for your phone–since it will serve as your primary recording device.
-In the app description make sure it mentions recording/exporting file formats .mp3 or .wav I have not tested this app yet but this one looks good for iPhone and android–its free.
-Dolby-On
+No books are required.
+This course does require your purchase or acquisition of some software and technology.
+I recommend downloading a “pro audio“ recording app for your phone since it will serve as your primary recording device.
+In the app description make sure it mentions recording/exporting file formats .mp3 or .wav

 Software